momchilgeorgiev/cosmic-dreams-py/README.md

 **Where Mathematics Meets Poetry, and Chaos Becomes Art**

-An AI-powered creative tool that generates unique poetry inspired by fractal mathematics, featuring interactive exploration, beautiful visualizations, and artistic exports.
+A creative tool that generates unique poetry inspired by fractal mathematics, featuring interactive exploration, beautiful visualizations, and artistic exports.

 ## ✨ Features